top of page

 What's up with pupfish?

-I've written a picture book about the pupfish which I hope to see published someday.
+I've written a picture book story about the pupfish which I hope to see published someday.
 Pupfish are remarkable for living in extreme desert conditions.
-The pupfish I'm best acquainted with live in the Amargosa and Mojave deserts, specifically in Ash Meadows National Wildlife Refuge and Devils Hole.
+The pupfish I'm best acquainted with live in the Amargosa and Mojave deserts, specifically in Ash Meadows National Wildlife Refuge and Devils Hole (a detached unit of Death Valley National Park).
 All three species/subspecies have lived there since the last ice age ended––about 10,000 years ago––around the same time as North America's last Columbian mammoths, giant ground sloths, and North American camels.

 Being in Ash Meadows feels like both a step back in time with a first row view into Earth's past as well as a triumph of nature's perseverance against the toughest odds.
 My family and I visit this magical place whenever we get the chance.